appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-search-and-filter-table-data.md

 # Display and Lookup Data in Table Widget

-This page shows you how to display and filter data based on a search text, date range, or specific criteria.
+This page shows you how to display and lookup data based on a search text, date range, or specific criteria.

 ## Prerequisites
 - A datasource containing the data to display and filter.
 See [Connect datasource](/getting-started/tutorials/the-basics/connect-query-display-data#connect-datasource) for a tutorial.
 For the list of datasources supported by Appsmith, see [Datasources](/connect-data/reference).